fortrabbit/blog/market-overview-video-hosting.md

 ### 1. video files are large

 Even highly compressed and web-optimized - video files eat up a lot of disk space.
-With a web hosting service like fortrabbit, the web storage is limited, so keep an eye on that.
+With a web hosting service like fortrabbit, the storage is limited, so keep an eye on that.

 ### 2. video streaming costs a lot of traffic